Grilled Chicken

 Kristin

-Juicy grilled chicken is a staple at my house this time of year.
+This juicy grilled chicken is a staple at my house this time of year.
+It’s hard to beat for an easy weeknight dinner because the quick brine helps prevent dry chicken, while the grill adds big flavor without a lot of extra steps.
 I never have to worry if my picky toddler will finish her dinner or if my husband will go back for seconds.
 It’s one of the magical recipes that’s always a winner whenever I make it.
 The best part is the leftovers are great to use in just about any chicken salad recipe, which makes lunches the rest of the week a no-brainer.
-To top it all off, using the grill means my house isn’t sweltering hot in the middle of the summer!
+To top it all off, using the grill means I’m not heating up the oven in the middle of summer!
 Need I say more?

 Share this recipe